 What to see in Mykonos

-A trip to the UNESCO World Heritage Site of the island of Delos, mythological birthplace of Artemis and Apollo and declared a national museum, will reward with its famous archaeological sites, while Little Venice's, with its characteristic balconies overhanging the water on the sea's edge, is an enchanting area to explore.
+Visitors can day trip to the UNESCO World Heritage Site of Delos Island.
+The mythological birthplace of Artemis and Apollo is a national museum, and has famous archaeological sites.
+Little Venice is enchanting, with its characteristic balconies hanging over the sea's edge.

 Become our Mykonos Travel Expert

 We are looking for contributors for our Mykonos travel guide.
 If you are a local, a regular traveller to Mykonos or a travel professional with time to contribute and answer occasional forum questions, please contact us.